DOI-USGS/ds-gitflows-static/course-instructions.md

 8. Now you are left with the merge conflict symbols and the correct version of the "Storing Water for a Rainy Day" section.
 Delete all of the symbols related to the merge conflict (`<<<<<<< HEAD`, `=======`, and `>>>>>>> [random letters/numbers]`).
 Now, you should be back to where you started (which happens in merge conflict resolution sometimes).
 9. Save the file.
 10. The last step for resolving a merge confict is to commit your changes.
 Follow the same pattern as before.
 Running `git status` will show you that you have an unresolved merge conflict.
 Just as before, run `git add dryville_story.md` to stage your changed file.
 Then commit by running `git commit -m "resolve merge conflict"`.
-11. Now, when you run `git status` you will see that you don't have any changes to commit (but your branch still ahead of origin/master - see next issue).
+11. Now, when you run `git status` you will see that you don't have any changes to commit (but your branch still ahead of origin/master - see next section).

 You successfully resolved a conflict!
-Close this issue and move on to the next one.
+Please move on to the next section.

 </details>